Sketches of Spain: Background

+Sketches of Spain is the first of many albums by Miles Davis to be produced by Teo Macero.

-Davis's wife Frances insisted he accompany her to a performance by flamenco dancer Roberto Iglesias.
+Miles Davis's wife Frances insisted he accompany her to a performance by flamenco dancer Roberto Iglesias.
 Inspired by the performance, Davis bought every flamenco album he could buy from the Colony Records shop in New York City.

 The album pairs Davis with arranger and composer Gil Evans, with whom he had collaborated on several other projects, on a program of compositions largely derived from the Spanish folk tradition.
 Evans explained: [We] hadn't intended to make a Spanish album.
 We were just going to do the Concierto de Aranjuez.
 A friend of Miles gave him the only album in existence with that piece.
 He brought it back to New York and I copied the music off the record because there was no score.
 By the time we did that, we began to listen to other folk music, music played in clubs in Spain...
 So we learned a lot from that and it ended up being a Spanish album.
 The Rodrigo, the melody is so beautiful.
 It's such a strong song.
 I was so thrilled with that.

 The folk songs in the album were inspired by recordings made by Alan Lomax in Galicia and Andalusia, which were released in 1955 by Columbia Masterworks.
+Sketches of Spain album was also the first Miles Davis album to be produced by Teo Macero, who would later produce many of Davis's works.